Jefferson Middle School

 - Chess Club

-Reading and Math Support
+Reading & Math Intervention

 The mission of the Jefferson PTSA is to provide support to the school’s administrators and staff to ensure that all the students who attend Jefferson receive the finest in middle level education.
 Educational aids and enrichment programs are among a few of the items the PTSA provides to enhance the educational opportunities for all students.
 In addition, parents are encouraged to take an active role in their child’s middle school education.
-The PTSA meets in the Jefferson Middle School library at 7:00 pm on the second Tuesday of each month during the school year.

 PTSA members also serve on school committees, such as Building Council and Eighth Grade Recognition Ceremony.
 Parents volunteer as tutors, mentors, and aide teachers by copying and collating materials for classroom use.